 The Ifield Barn Theatre Society was founded in 1968.
 Throughout its life, it has been maintained by voluntary donations and is managed entirely by the unpaid efforts of its members.

 The programme presented by the Society consists mainly of plays directed and performed by members, with occasional professional drama and music recitals, both amateur and professional.
 The Society aims to produce a programme to suit all tastes.
-The Theatre Society stages five productions each year and constantly requires members to act, direct and to assist in the many backstage roles that go to make a successful stage production.
+The Theatre Society stages five productions each year and constantly requires members to act, direct and to assist in the many backstage and front of house roles that go to make a successful stage production.